harrycresswell/harry/site/content/notes/make-good-art.md

 slug = "good-art"
-description = "Success in creativity is about making good art" tags = ["Creativity"] title = "Make Good Art by Neil Gaiman" date = "2016-10-26T21:34:41+01:00" subject = ["Creativity", "art", "success"]
+description = "Success in creativity is about making good art" tags = ["Creativity"] title = "Make Good Art" date = "2016-10-26T21:34:41+01:00" subject = ["Creativity", "art", "success"]

 +++

+Notes taken from [Make Good Art](https://www.youtube.com/watch?v=plWexCID-kA), the popular 2012 Commencement Speech by Neil Gaiman.

 Make a list of everything you want to do.
 Forget the career just check things off your list.
 One by one.